JustinDDavis/100-days-of-code/log.md

 **Thoughts:**: It took several days to get through this one, but it did show me the value that TDD and tests in general provides.
 This is one exercise that I hope to circle back with other approaches to see where I could have clean things up.

 **Link to work:**

+### Day 14: August 15, 2020

+**Today's Progress**: Chapter 1 of "Infrastructure a Code".

+**Thoughts:**: Running with another experiment for myself.
+I need some more information around IaC, and I'm going to try and use my time to study this more.

+**Link to work:**